OraCool/Angular-Migration/ZED_SETUP.md

 zed .
 ```

-The agent uses the current working directory (cwd) to know where your project is located.
+The agent uses the current working directory (cwd) as the default project location.
+You can also specify a custom folder within your project during migration.

 ### 3.2 Create an Angular Migration Thread